 For a homeowner, the important takeaway is simple: the longer you wait, the more you owe.
 Each month adds interest, and every new tax bill the investor pays on your behalf adds another layer of charges.

 After the two-year mark, the certificate holder can file a foreclosure action in Superior Court in the county where the property sits.
+The NJ Courts Foreclosure Self-Help Center provides forms and information on answering a complaint.
 Redemption is still available after filing, but two things change:

 In 2024, the U.S. Supreme Court’s decision in Tyler v.
 Hennepin County prompted New Jersey to revise portions of its Tax Sale Law to protect homeowners’ surplus equity.
 As of 2026, NJ homeowners who lose a property to tax lien foreclosure may be entitled to recover the surplus value above the lien debt — but redeeming before judgment is still the only way to keep the home itself.